-Don’t film someone in front of a window.
-This will turn them into a silhouette as the camera can’t handle the dynamic range.
+- Don’t film someone in front of a window.
+This creates back-lighting, which turns the subject into a silhouette as the camera can’t handle the dynamic range.
 Sometimes this might be the ‘look’ you are after but it takes more advanced camera skills to get right.

 - Always try and use a tripod to film with.
-Going handheld shaky cam style just looks unprofessional and distracting.
-We do now have shoulder mounts in the media store however, which do provide a much more stable shot while keep the ease of use of handheld.
+Going handheld shaky-cam-style looks unprofessional and distracting.
+We do now have shoulder mounts in the media store, which provide a much more stable shot while keep the ease of use of handheld.

-When using Lav mic’s, keep an eye on the clothing worn by the subject.
-You don’t want cloth rubbing against the mic, and items like leather jackets tend to squeak when they move which can be picked up by the mic.
+- When using Lav mic’s, keep an eye the clothing/hair of the subject.
+You don’t want cloth or hair rubbing against the mic, and items like leather jackets tend to squeak when they move which can be picked up by the mic.

-Don’t film out in the rain.
+- Avoid filming out in the rain.
 At worst you will have broken some expensive equipment, and at best your audio will be full of raindrops hitting an umbrella.
 If you have to, use rain-covers to protect the equipment.

 - Make sure any cables are properly managed.
 The best way to hurt either yourself or a member of the public, or break a piece of equipment is to trip over a wire.

 - If you wear a high visibility jacket people will think that you have some authority and are more likely to do what you say e.g. if you want to film somewhere but there’s people around and you want to get them out of the way.
 Wear a lanyard for the full effect, and only use this power for good.

 - Keep a note book that lists the correct camera/audio settings so if somethings not working as intended you can quickly refer to the notebook to see what the problem is.